DeepanshKhurana/ode/README.md

 ## Features

-- **Markdown-based content**: Write your pieces and pages in simple markdown files with front matter
+- **Markdown-based content**: Write your pieces and pages in simple markdown files with front matter; push to publish
 - **Reader mode**: Beautiful paginated reading experience with keyboard navigation (arrow keys)
-- **Collections/Volumes**: Organize your pieces into themed collections for curated reading
+- **Collections/Volumes**: Automatically organize your pieces into themed collections for curated reading
-- **Dark/Light mode**: Automatic theme switching with user preference persistence
+- **Dark/Light mode**: Automatic theme switching with user preference persistence with a nice lamp reminiscent of olden times
-- **RSS feed**: Auto-generated RSS feed with full content for your readers
+- **RSS feed**: Auto-generated RSS feed with full content for your readers to use
-- **Body of Work**: Chronological archive of all your pieces, organized by month/year
+- **Body of Work**: Chronological archive of all your pieces, organized by month/year; order is up to you
-- **Random piece**: Let readers discover content serendipitously
+- **Random piece**: Let readers discover content serendipitously and the continue reading
 - **Build-time generation**: Static pages and indexes generated during build for optimal performance
 - **Fully customizable**: All UI labels, site metadata, and page order configurable via `config.yaml`
-- **No tracking, no analytics, no boxes, no search**: Just writing and reading
+- **No tracking, no analytics, no boxes, no search, no media**: Just writing and reading

 ## Tech Stack